SeabookChen/seabookchen.net/_posts/2014-02-08-take-a-screenshot-on-exception-with-selenium-csharp-eventfiringwebdriver.md

 and the related tests exist [here][EventFiringWebDriverTest.cs].

 Below gives an example of
-how to take a screenshot when exception is thrown while executing WebDriver tests using Selenium C# binding's EventFiringWebDriver class.
+how to take a screenshot when an exception is thrown while executing WebDriver tests using Selenium C# binding's EventFiringWebDriver class.
 Since the driver instance is a type of `EventFiringWebDriver`, whenever an exception is thrown,